PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-08 11:21:53
+Last updated: 2024-04-08 11:23:43
-Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell
+Random Quote: I will not be remembered as Set Arys the Unworthy.
+I will not soil my cloak.  -  Arys Oakheart